ovh/docs/pages/cloud/dedicated/rescue_mode/guide.en-gb.md

 ---
-title: 'Rescue Mode'
+title: Activate and use rescue mode
 slug: rescue_mode
-excerpt: 'How to use rescue mode on a dedicated server'
+excerpt: How to use rescue mode on a dedicated server
-section: 'Diagnostic and rescue mode'
+section: Diagnostic and rescue mode
 ---

-**Last updated 20th June 2018**
+**Last updated 21st June 2018**

 ## Objective